guneetmac/toddler-chef/README.md

      supabase db push
      ```

-5. **Deploy the Edge Function (Optional)**
+5. **Deploy the Edge Function**
-   - For Instagram scraping functionality, deploy the edge function:
+   - For automatic recipe scraping from any website, deploy the edge function:
    - In Supabase dashboard: Database → Functions → Deploy new function
    - Upload the contents of `supabase/functions/scrape-instagram/`
+   - Note: This function works with Instagram, TikTok, and any recipe website using standard Recipe Schema markup

 6. **Start the development server**
    ```bash